mems/calepin/Operating Systems/macOS/macOS.md

 ## OS

+- [OpenCore Legacy Patcher](https://dortania.github.io/OpenCore-Legacy-Patcher/) - "breathe new life into Macs no longer supported by Apple, allowing for the installation and usage of macOS Big Sur and newer on machines as old as 2007"

 ### Install macOS

 Use Option-Command (⌘)-R at startup to reinstall lastest version of the OS: [How to reinstall macOS - Apple Support](https://support.apple.com/en-us/HT204904)